-Like its name denotes, non-owners car insurance is liability-only car insurance you might use if you don't own a car but still need car insurance.
+Non-owners car insurance is liability-only coverage for those who don't own a car but still need auto insurance.
+As such, it doesn't cover your injuries or damages to the vehicle you are driving.
 In a nutshell, non-owners car insurance is designed to provide coverage under the following circumstances:

 - Your license has been suspended and you need an SR-22

 - You’re an occasional driver that doesn’t own a vehicle